khalidgxg/brooder-doc/docs/workflows/auth/login-and-activation.md

 # Login and Activation

 This document outlines the process for user login, account activation, and re-sending the One-Time Password (OTP).
+This workflow follows the initial [Registration](./registration) process.

 ---